IC 555 Applications, Pin Diagram, Internal Circuit Diagram Explained

 Pin no.5: The pin no.5 is directly connected to the inverting terminal of the first comparator.
 This pin is used to control the input voltage of the first comparator by applying external voltage.

-Actually, the pin no.2 or Trigger and pin no.6 or Threshold pin are used to control the output of the comparators.
+Actually, pin no.2 or Trigger and pin no.6 or Threshold pin are used to control the output of the comparators.

 Pin no.7: The pin no.7 is called discharge pin.
 It is connected to the collector pin of the transistor.